Resources for Young People

 Prepare with reliable information

 You are most likely to ask your mates for advice before anyone else but remember they’re learning as well and may not know all the facts.
-Be encouraged to find out from a credible source.
+Be encouraged to find out from a credible source such as the information below.

 Rate the risk.

-Should you fill out a report about all the things that could go wrong before heading on a night out?
+Should you fill out a report about all the things that could go wrong before heading out?
 It doesn’t have to be that official but definitely have a good conversation with the people you’re with as to what you’re all comfortable with.
 Is what you have planned rating too high in risk?
-What happens if your night doesn’t go to plan eg. get split up? a mate has had too much to drink?
-Things to have a good chat about.
+What happens if your night doesn’t go to plan?
+(E.g. get split up?
+A mate has had too much to drink?).
+If something goes wrong you’ll be thankful that everyone is on the same page!

 Can you safely get to and from the party you want to attend?
-We’d encourage you to know: Whose car you’re getting into?
-Who is driving?
-How they drive?
+We’d encourage you to know the person driving, if they are sober and that your comfortable they drive safely.
 And always have a back-up plan.

 Settle on the decisions you want to make before, during and after the party.